data-6-berkeley/su24/syllabus.md

 If you submit your homework late and do not have an extension (see below), we will still accept your submission up to two days late with a 30% late penalty per day.
 So if you scored 90% on a homework and submitted 12 hours after the deadline, your grade for that homework would be 63%.
 If you submitted 36 hours after the deadline, your grade for that homework would be 36%.
 We will not accept homeworks past two days after the submission deadline.

 **Extensions**: Things happen, and we don't want to penalize you because of circumstances that are out of your control.
-To request an extension on a homework, please email **both** James and Jonathan with the reason for your request and the number of days you are requesting an extension for (maximum of 2 days).
+To request an extension on a homework, please email **both** Atticus and Edwin with the reason for your request and the number of days you are requesting an extension for (maximum of 2 days).
 As long as your request is within reason, there's a good chance of it being granted, in which case we will add the extension to your submission on Gradescope.

 If you require assignment extensions as a DSP accommodations, please see the DSP [accommodations](#accommodations-) process below.